Subhrajit-Chowdhury/Design-Simulation-of-a-4-bit-Full-Adder-using-CAD-Tools/README.md

 ## Project Overview

 This project tackles the architecture and simulation of a **4-bit binary adder**, starting from basic logic gates (AND, OR, XOR), building up to Full Adders, and then connecting them to create ripple carry and carry look ahead architectures.
-Both schematic circuit design in Cadence Virtuoso (backed by the TSMC 180nm process) and RTL modeling with Verilog (XNilinx Vivado) are featured, each complementing the other in the design flow.[1][2]
+Both schematic circuit design in Cadence Virtuoso (backed by the TSMC 180nm process) and RTL modeling with Verilog (XNilinx Vivado) are featured, each complementing the other in the design flow.

 ***

 ## Tools Used

-- **Cadence Virtuoso & ADE** – For schematic entry, transistor-level simulation, and layout using standard cell libraries for TSMC 180nm CMOS process.[3]
+- **Cadence Virtuoso & ADE** – For schematic entry, transistor-level simulation using standard cell libraries for TSMC 180nm CMOS process
 - **Xilinx Vivado** – For coding, simulating, and verifying behavioral and gate-level models in Verilog and developing testbenches.
-- **Peripheral scripts** & data plotting utilities where needed.

 ***